KrishnaMehta123/Suggestedits/docs/Krishna is testing - Suggest Edit/test-doc.md

 Events have details that describe the action taking place called properties.

-For example, while recording the _Product viewed_ event, you could also store event properties, such as product name, category, and price.
+For example, while recording the _Product viewed_ event, you could also store event krishna comments krishna comments krishna comments properties, such as product name, category, and price.
 Recording event properties will help you discover insights, such as which product category is more popular, and segment users based on which categories or price points they have viewed.

 # System Events